Retreats at Cambridge Zen Center

 Retreat Registration

-Registration for YMJJ closes at noon the Thursday prior to the retreat.
+Registration for YMJJ opens a month out and closes at noon the Thursday prior to the retreat.
 Please email director@cambridgezen.org with any questions about the retreat.

 General Public